tiagoCjorge/IPM/aulas/aula10.md

 # Aula 10

-A aula foi dedicada ao desenvolvimento de trabalhos.
+A aula foi dedicada ao desenvolvimento de trabalhos. <br>
 Conclui a minha parte do Trabalho 3 e iniciei a atualização do portefólio.